 Is there a minimal reproducer?
 If not, ask the reporter to reduce the complexity to help pinpoint the issue.

-Is the issue a consequence of wrong-configured environment?
+Is the issue a consequence of a misconfigured environment?

 Reproduce the bug, or if you do not have a suitable infrastructure, ask other contributors to reproduce the bug.